Battle of Jenkins' Ferry: Camden, Poison Spring, and Marks' Mill

 General E. Kirby Smith's strategy was to isolate Banks' and Steele's armies and annihilate each one separately.

 Led by Major-General Sterling Price, the Confederates fought a strong defensive campaign and stopped the Union advance at Camden, Arkansas.

 Price, who had been joined by two Texas cavalry brigades under Brigadier-General Samuel Maxey, appeared at Camden with his cavalry soon after Steele's occupation of the town.
 Price besieged the entrenched Steele with the seven cavalry brigades, even though Steele's federal force still outnumbered Price's Confederate force.

 Steele had hoped to be resupplied from depots at Little Rock and Pine Bluff and to collect provisions from the countryside.
 He was denied significant resupply when Confederate cavalry forces of 1,700 troopers under Brigadier-General Marmaduke and 1,600 additional troopers under Brigadier-General Maxey overwhelmed a federal foraging expedition under the command of Colonel James M. Williams, which would have been successful had it been able to return to Camden.
 The Confederates captured 170 wagons and teams from a 198-wagon supply train and destroyed the other wagons at the battle of Poison Spring, Arkansas.
 One source stated that the Confederates killed or captured "most" of the Federal escort of 1,170 infantry and cavalry and four artillery pieces during the battle on April 18, 1864.
 Another source states that the U.S. forces lost 301 men, mostly killed or missing.
+(Note: Eicher (2001) says U.S. casualties at Poison Spring were 204 killed and missing and 97 wounded, with 117 of the dead being African-Americans.
+He does not give a separate number of captured U.S. soldiers.
+He states that Confederate losses totaled 114.)
 The Confederates killed some colored soldiers from the escort in this battle as they tried to surrender, according to reports from the field.
 About the time the remnants of the federal force who were not killed or captured at Poison Spring stumbled back into Camden, Steele learned that General Banks had turned back in his drive toward Shreveport after being defeated at the Battle of Mansfield, Louisiana (also known as Pleasant Grove or Sabine Cross Roads), about 40 mi from Shreveport, on April 8, 1864.